z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 **NOTE** We need to create a markup file named _index.md, even if empty, at the root of every section.
 Hugo uses this file to identify a website section.
 Hugo does not consider a folder to be a section without this file and might not display its contents.
 {{< /hint >}}

 Each section can have multiple pages that form its content.
-The sections have a tem- plate for the index page where we have access to all the pages and subsections.
+The sections have a template for the index page where we have access to all the pages and subsections.
 We use the section’s index page to help the user navigate the section.
 Custom parameters and data can customize the index template via the _index.md file in the section folder.
 We are free to choose the organization of pages as we desire to get the content structure we want.

 Let’s add a news and a blog section to Acme Corporation’s website.
-In the blog sec- tion, let’s also add a community subsection for blog posts from community members using Acme products.
+In the blog section, let’s also add a community subsection for blog posts from community members using Acme products.
 Also, we will enable the automatic setting for the Git author dates for the content by setting enableGitInfo: true in the configuration file.
 The following listing enables access to Git commit information while building the website.

 {{< details title="Listing 4.4  Accessing Git commit information (config/_default/config.yaml)" open=true >}}
 ```yaml